 DECEMBER 17, 2013–ON JANUARY 6, EQUAL PAY ACT POSTING REQUIREMENTS KICK IN FOR NEW JERSEY EMPLOYERS.
 Implementing an amendment to the New Jersey Equal Pay Act, the New Jersey Department of Labor and Workforce Development (NJDOL) released the new mandatory gender equity notice on December 11, 2013.
-Under this 2012 amendment, New Jersey employers have to inform employees of their “right to be free from gender inequity or bias in pay, compensation, benefits or other terms or conditions of employment” under state and federal antidiscrimination statutes.
-Even though the law passed in 2012, it won’t take affect until it is “published” which occurs on January 6.
+Under this 2012 amendment, New Jersey employers have to inform employees of their “right to be free from gender inequity or bias in pay, compensation, benefits or other terms or conditions of employment” under state and federal anti-discrimination statutes.
+Even though the law passed in 2012, it won’t take effect until it is “published” which occurs on January 6.
 After that date, employers in New Jersey with a total of 50 or more employees—whether those employees work in or outside of the state—will have to comply with the following:

 - Covered employers must conspicuously post the notice in an area that is accessible to all employees in each of the company’s locations.

 - Alternatively, if an employer has an Internet site or intranet site exclusively used by its employees and, to which all employees have access, the employer may satisfy the posting requirement by placing the notice on the site.

 - On, or before, February 5, 2014, covered employers must provide written notice to employees hired on or before January 6, 2014.